New Graduate Students

 You should consult with your faculty adviser during the first semester, and no later than the end of the first year in your graduate program, to develop a written Plan of Study.
-The Plan of Study, approved by your graduate program adviser, must be submitted to Graduate Education in order to update your Online Degree Evaluation (WebCAPP).
+The Plan of Study, approved by your graduate program adviser, must be submitted to the Graduate School in order to update your Online Degree Evaluation (WebCAPP).

 Approved Plan of Study

 An approved plan of study may be amended at any time.
 Until formal approval of an updated Plan of Study is made, your original or current modification of the plan will remain in effect.
 You are responsible for meeting with your faculty adviser on an ongoing basis and keeping your Plan of Study updated, as needed.